Kevin487/one-click-hugo-cms/site/content/values/_index.md

     imageUrl: "/img/fengshui.jpg"
   - heading: "Positivity Is Important"
     text: >
-      Positivity is a mindset and feeling that is controlled through self awareness and external variables.
+      Positivity is a mindset and a feeling that is controlled through self awareness and external variables.
 Understanding that positivity can contribute to mental health, physical health, and productivity rates can bring about new convictions of meaning, understanding, and self-love.
     imageUrl: "/img/davidhockney.jpg"
-  - heading: "Direct sourcing"
+  - heading: "Calm and Peace"
     text: >
-      We want to truly empower the communities that bring amazing coffee to you.
-That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
-You can see the communities grow and learn more about coffee farming on our blog.
+      A healthy mind and body, while remaining positive can lead to a healthy view of life.
+Handling situations, including difficult ones, will have positive references, which will enhance calm and peace.
+Remaining calm and peaceful will complement self awareness and strengthen positively perception of world situations.
-    imageUrl: "/img/about-direct-sourcing.jpg"
+    imageUrl: "/img/LeonidAfremov.jpg"
-  - heading: "Reinvest profits"
+  - heading: "We Value Creativity"
     text: >
-      We want to truly empower the communities that bring amazing coffee to you.
-That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
-You can see the communities grow and learn more about coffee farming on our blog.
+      Wellness of mind and body can also be found in being creative while it can, at the same time, it can be found through the appreciation of art.
+A goal of ours is to also inspire a desire to be creative because it is a source of happiness for many people.
+Creativity can fuel the pleasure center of many peoples brain chemistry.
-    imageUrl: "/img/about-reinvest-profits.jpg"
+    imageUrl: "/img/PeterMax.jpg"
 ---